Pope Pius V: Church discipline

 Aware of the necessity of restoring discipline and morality in Rome to ensure success, he at once proceeded to reduce the cost of the papal court after the manner of the Dominican Order to which he belonged, compel residence among the clergy, regulate inns, and assert the importance of the ceremonial in general and the liturgy of the Mass in particular.

 In his wider policy, which was characterized throughout by an effective stringency, the maintenance and increase of the efficacy of the Inquisition and the enforcement of the canons and decrees of the Council of Trent had precedence over other considerations.

+In March 1571, he created the Congregation of the Index to formalize the censorship of books deemed heretical or immoral.

 Liturgy

 Accordingly, to implement a decision of that council, he standardized the Mass by promulgating the 1570 edition of the Roman Missal.
 Pius V made this Missal mandatory throughout the Latin Church, except where a Mass liturgy dating from before 1370 was in use.
 This form of the Mass remained essentially unchanged for 400 years until Pope Paul VI's revision of the Roman Missal in 1969–70, after which it has become widely known as the Tridentine Mass.
-This missal continues to be used in about 90 countries and by several religious orders.